-Sydney Brenner was born in Johannesburg and proved to be a genius from a young age.
-He completed the first 3 years of his primary education in one year, matriculated at age 14 and at 15-years-old, was enrolled in his first year of medical studies at Wits University.
+Sydney Brenner was born in Germiston in 1927 to Jewish immigrant parents, and proved to be a genius from a young age.
+He completed the first three years of his primary education in one year, matriculated at age 14, and at 15 was enrolled in his first year of medical studies at Wits University.

 It was then that cellular functions piqued his interest, prompting Brenner to complete an MSc and Honours degree in anatomy and physiology and later, his MB BCh degrees.

-He was awarded an Oxford University scholarship and completed a PhD in physical chemistry before returning home 2 years later to work at unlocking the genetic code.
+He was awarded an Oxford University scholarship and completed a PhD in physical chemistry before returning home two years later to work at unlocking the genetic code.